Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds

 In this work, we find that multiple protostellar systems form in the accretion discs.
-The protostars are created and destroyed through several processes.
-In this section, we in detail describe the mass evolution and the formation/destruction processes of each protostar.
+The protostars are created and destroyed through several processes as summarized in Section \ref{sec:protostar_formation_destruction}.
+In this section, we describe concrete cases of the formation/destruction processes.

-\subsection{Formation of protostars}
+\subsubsection{Formation of protostars}

-We find that protostars form through the following three processes: gravitational contraction (GC), break-up of a protostar (BU), and interaction of spiral arms (INT).
 Tables \ref{tab:PSs_HA} and \ref{tab:PSs_HB} show the formation time $t_{\rm form}$ and the formation path of each protostar in our simulations for Halo A and B, respectively.
-We discuss the physical machanism for each process in detail.
+We find that protostars form through the following three processes: gravitational contraction (GC), the break-up of a protostar (BU), and the interaction of spiral arms (INT).